canonical/uss-tableflip/doc/ubuntu_release_process.md

     ## Your '$EDITOR' will be opened with the chance to change the
     ## changelog entry.
-    ##   FIXME: If this is a a SRU, then you should ideally edit the packaging
+    ##   FIXME: If this is the first SRU to a stable release, then you should
-    ##   portion of the version string to contain ~XX.YY.N
+    ##   edit the packaging portion of the version string to contain ~XX.YY.N
     ##   For example: 0.7.9-233-ge586fe35-0ubuntu1~16.04.1
     ##   It will **not** automatically add the '~16.04.1' portion.
     ##